Mortgage

 Keystone Home Loan Program

-Pennsylvania’s Keystone Home Loan Program facilitates a 30-year fixed-rate mortgage that’s geared to first-time homebuyers — however, veterans and others who are planning to purchase a home in one of Pennsylvania’s “targeted areas” can also qualify.
-Benefits of the program include low down payments, or even no down payments, depending on the loan type.
-This program can also be used alongside the Keystone Advantage Assistance Loan Program (explained below).
-The Keystone Home Loan Program provides conventional loans, FHA loans, VA loans and USDA loans.
+Pennsylvania’s Keystone Home Loan Program offers a 30-year fixed-rate mortgage geared to first-time homebuyers.
+However, veterans and others who are planning to purchase a home in Pennsylvania’s “targeted areas” may also qualify.
+Benefits of the program include low down payments or even no down payments, depending on the loan type.
+This program can also be combined with the Keystone Advantage Assistance Loan Program (explained below).
+The Keystone Home Loan Program provides conventional loans, Federal Housing Administration (FHA) loans, U.S. Department of Veterans Affairs (VA) loans and U.S. Department of Agriculture (USDA) loans.

 Requirements

-• Down payment of 3.5% for FHA loans or 3% to 5% for conventional mortgages (no down payment is required for VA or USDA loans)
+• Down payment of 3.5% for FHA loans or 3% to 5% for conventional mortgages (no down payment for VA or USDA loans)

-• Income limits and purchase price limits apply
+• Subject to income and purchase price limits

-• Must be a first-time homebuyer, a veteran or someone buying in a targeted area of the Pennsylvania
+• Must be first-time homebuyer, veteran or individual buying in a targeted area of Pennsylvania

-• Housing payment should be 30% of income or lower
+• Mortgage payment should be no more than 30% of income

 Pros and cons